-Covenant Academy partners with parents to provide affordable education for families and are not equipped with nursing facilities or personnel.
-Our staff is qualified to administer basic first aid, overthe-counter medications with prior parent approval, and assist students with inhalers for asthma.
+Covenant Academy is not equipped with nursing facilities or personnel.
+Our staff is qualified to administer basic first aid, over-the-counter medications with prior parent approval, and assist students with inhalers for asthma.
 We will administer an epinephrine (EpiPen®) auto-injector to any student and call 911 in emergency health situations.